 Make Sure You’re in the Right Housing

 You’ve worked hard to get here.
 Now, it’s your turn to relax and smell the roses instead of worrying about home maintenance.
-At this time in life, many active adults will trade in the burden of property ownership for life in an upscale, convenient55+ active adult living community.
+At this time in life, many seniors will trade in the burden of property ownership for life in an upscale, convenient 55+ community.
 With so many options available at Overture, retirees are living life to the fullest in amenity-rich communities.

 Take Advantage of Senior Perks